odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

-In Solidity, there are four ways to handle errors: `require`, `revert`, `assert`, and custom error.
-In Odra there is only one way to revert the execution of a function - by using the `env().revert()` function.
+In Solidity, there are four ways to handle errors: `require`, `revert`, `assert`, and custom errors.
+In Odra, there is only one way to revert the execution of a function - by using the `env().revert()` function.
 The function takes an error type as an argument and stops the execution of the function.
 You define an error type using the `#[odra::odra_error]` attribute.
 On Casper, an error is only a number, so you can't pass a message with the error.

 ## Composition vs. Inheritance
 In Solidity, developers often use inheritance to reuse code and establish relationships between contracts.
 However, Odra and Rust follow a different paradigm known as composition.
 Instead of inheriting behavior from parent contracts, Odra encourages the composition of contracts by embedding one contract within another.